Seymour Hersh: Killing of Osama bin Laden

 Hersh's article was heavily criticized by other reporters.
 The narrative was similar to a little-known August 2011 post by national security blogger R.J.
-Hillhouse, who called Hersh's article "either plagiarism or unoriginal" (though she speculated they used different sources); Hersh denied having read her work.
-Max Fisher of Vox accused Hersh's story of "internal contradictions" and "troubling inconsistencies" in a long analysis, questioning the claims that the U.S. and Pakistan had struck a secret deal (as U.S. aid had fallen and relations had deteriorated in the years after the raid), that a secret mock-up of the compound was built to train the SEALs (despite that the real one was allegedly unguarded), and that the intelligence materials purportedly captured were faked (despite that bin Laden's successor Ayman al-Zawahiri said they were genuine).
-Peter Bergen of CNN, who had visited the compound after the operation, criticized the claim that the only shots fired were those that killed bin Laden, reporting that he had seen evidence of a protracted firefight, as the compound was "littered almost everywhere with broken glass and several areas of it were sprayed with bullet holes".
-He questioned the claim of Saudi support, citing the fact that a stated goal of bin Laden was the overthrow of the Saudi royal family, for which his Saudi citizenship was revoked in 1994.

-Both journalists, as well as Jack Shafer at Politico and James Kirchik for Slate, criticized Hersh's sources, none of whom were directly involved in the operation or its planning, a "retired senior [U.S.] intelligence official", "two longtime consultants to the Special Operations Command", and retired Pakistani General Asad Durrani, who headed the ISI from 1990 to 1992, with Fisher writing that this was "worryingly little evidence for a story that accuses hundreds of people across three governments of staging a massive international hoax that has gone on for years".
-The article was also criticized for its claim that Pakistan had insisted on an elaborate raid when there were simpler and lower-risk methods, with Fisher asking why bin Laden was not killed and his body handed over to the U.S., or killed in a U.S. drone strike.
-Hersh's article stated that a drone strike in Afghanistan was the original cover story for the raid before one of the Black Hawk helicopters crashed in the compound and was demolished by the SEALs with explosives, which was impossible to hide.
+Hillhouse, who called Hersh's article "either plagiarism or unoriginal", though she speculated they used different sources; Hersh denied having read her work.
+Max Fisher of Vox accused Hersh's story of "internal contradictions" and "troubling inconsistencies" in a long article, questioning among other claims that the U.S. and Pakistan had struck a secret deal, as U.S. military aid had fallen and relations had deteriorated in following years.
+Peter Bergen of CNN, who visited the compound after the raid, disputed that the only shots fired were those that killed bin Laden, writing that he had seen evidence of an extended firefight.
+Both journalists, as well as Jack Shafer at Politico and James Kirchick at Slate, criticized Hersh's sources: an unnamed "retired senior [U.S.] intelligence official", "two longtime consultants to the Special Operations Command", and retired Pakistani General Asad Durrani, who headed the ISI from 1990 to 1992, with Fisher writing that this was "worryingly little evidence for a story that accuses hundreds of people across three governments of staging a massive international hoax that has gone on for years".
+Fisher also questioned that Pakistan had insisted on an elaborate raid over simpler and lower-risk methods, asking why bin Laden was not killed and his body handed over, or killed in a staged U.S. drone strike.
+Hersh's article stated that a drone strike was the raid's original cover story before one of the Black Hawk helicopters crashed and was demolished, which was impossible to hide.